sibman/Crypto-trading-system/README.md

 # Crypto Trading System:
 * Terraform as an infrastructure as code tool to deploy AWS resources for the system
 * Event-driven architecture with Lambda function, Step function, and  EventBridge
-* Automatically update OHLC price data of cryptocurrencies to data lake (S3)
+* Automatically update OHLC price data of cryptocurrencies to data lake (S3) in parquet format
 * Transform new data using ETL tool (Glue) and write processed data  to time series database (TimestreamDB)  for later data analysis using Lambda funtion
 * A cryptocurrency trading bot running inside EC2 instance and can interact with TimestreamDB and DynamoDB for data-driven decision-making